anesjadadic/blue-jay-cafe/README.md

 # Blue Jay Cafe
 ## Made with React, TypeScript, and Vite.

-This is a front-end focused web development project made from scratch that aims to function as a mockup website for a trendy NY cafe.
+This is a front-end focused web development project that aims to function as a mockup website for a trendy NY cafe.
 This website includes an array of features, such as:

 - a fully responsive design